-We, \\\\\, the parents/guardians/caregivers of
+We, , the parents/guardians/caregivers of

+dures of PEPPS College as outlined in t

+commined to form a parmership wil h the school and will ensure that our o child abides by this code.

-We have especially taken note of the rights and responsibilities, drugs and illicit substances (including search, seizure and consent to testing), disciplinary procedures, laboratory rules, plagiarism, bullying and electronic access sections.
+e rights and responsibilities, drugs and g), disciplinary procedures, laborator

 Explicitly I consent to my child being searched and being tested for drugs and alcohol.

-I permit photos of my child, taken while he/she is involved in school activities, to be used in school marketing material.
+I permit photos of my child, taken wh marketing material. nile he/she is involved in school activit ies, to be used in school

-I understand that this agreement remains in force until my child leaves PEPPS Polokwane.
+I understand that this agreement ren nains in force until my child leaves PEI PPS Polokwane.

 Signed:

-Father / Guardian / G Caregiver:
+Father / Guardian / Caregive ər:

+- Name Signature

+Mother / Guardian / Caregiv er: Name Signature

+Date: , and the second

+I, , in Grade have read, understood and

+agree to the Policies and Procedure a partnership with the school and wi s of PEPPS College, as outlined in this booklet.
+I am committed to form

+ights and responsibilities, drugs and illi plinary procedures, laboratory rules, p •

+Explicitly I consent to be searched a nd be tested for drugs and alcohol.

+I understand that this agreement ren nains in force until I leave PEPPS Polok wane.

+Signed:

+Pupil (over the age of 12):

 Name Signature

-Mother / Guardian / Caregiver:

-Name Signature

 Date:

-l, , in Grade have read, understood and

-a partnership with the school I have especially taken note ol and will ensure that I abid e of the rights and responsik ng), disciplinary procedures arched and be tested for dr de to this code. bilities, drugs and illi s, laboratory rules, p rugs and alcohol. booklet.
-I am committed to form cit substances (including search, plagiarism, bullying and electronic

-Signed:

-Pupil (over the age of 12): Name Signature

-name Signatore

-Date:

-D 2